-Anshuman Das

-Pests are often seen as a menace, adversely impacting plants and harvest.
+Anshuman Das Pests are often seen as a menace, adversely impacting plants and harvest.
 However, eradicating them through the application of synthetic chemicals is not a sustainable or healthy option.
-Instead, if one can mimic an ecosystem, pest-predator relationships and healthy plants can deal with pest attacks without the need for harmful interventions.
+Instead, if one can mimic an ecosystem, pestpredator relationships and healthy plants can deal with pest attacks without the need for harmful interventions.
 The farms we usually see today consist of monocultures of rice, maize, tomato, or other grains and vegetables.
 To get maximum harvest, farmers typically ensure that the crop is kept clean from weeds and insects by thorough cleaning and by diligent mechanical and chemical interventions during the growth and fruiting phase.
 Use of fertilizers, irrigation, and other inputs are used to ensure a lush, uniform growth from one end of the field to the other.
 Other plants are considered undesirable and out of place.
-However, the dominating presence of only one kind of plant without alternate vegetation as food sources and shelter for the natural enemies of pests, accompanied by a high frequency of mechanical and chemical intervention, creates an environment prone to disruption and resistance.
+However, the dominating presence of only one kind of plant without alternate vegetation acts as food source and shelter for pests, accompanied by a high frequency of mechanical and chemical intervention, creates an environment prone to disruption and resistance.
 Pests tend to develop resistance to pesticides over a period of time, ultimately leading farmers to apply more pesticides, thus creating a vicious cycle.

-The land is a living organism

-A piece of land is much more than the visible crop.
+The land is a living organism A piece of land is much more than the visible crop.
 It is the soil full of minerals, biomass, microflora and fauna, water and air hiding between the soil particles.
 It is also the plants we see growing on the soil or the plants we don't want to see - the weeds.
 It is also the trees, wild plants, bees, and many other insects.
-It is also the sunlight falling on a particular piece of land.
+It is 94 / Cultivating Hope ····· also the sunlight falling on a particular piece of land.
 All this forms a system - the components and the processes.
 Processes like recycling energy and nutrients, photosynthesis, and degradation of biomass usually take the form of dynamic equilibrium.
 When this balance is disrupted, the system can experience unwanted changes manifested in the form of pests or diseases, nutrient deficiency in soil or yield loss.

-Unfortunately, however, our farm can't be exactly a natural system.
+Unfortunately, however, our farm can't exactly be a natural system.
 We can't allow animals and birds to feast on our wonderful harvest.
 We need to control it and design it as per our need.
 The need may be for income or for family nutrition.
-A good farm is a farm which follows the principles of the natural system - which tries to remain as close as an ecosystem.

-This chapter is built on the obvious contrast between our sustainable approach of making use of the built-in defences and the interventionist treadmill approach.
+A good farm is a farm which follows the principles of the natural system - which tries to remain just like an ecosystem.
+This chapter is built on the obvious contrast between our sustainable approach of making use of the built-in defences and the dominant treadmill approach of applying synthetic chemicals.
 As a matter of fundamental principle, the application of external corrective actions into a system can be effective only for short-term relief.
-Long-term, sustainable solutions can only be achieved through imitating natural systems.
-Otherwise, we will always need new and better pesticides as a constant competition with nature.
+Long-term, sustainable solutions can only be achieved by imitating natural systems.
+Otherwise, we will always need new and better pesticides to constantly fight against nature's forces.
 A pest management strategy should always start with the question, 'Why is the pest a pest?'
 When does a creature become a pest?